siemens/jailhouse-images/README.md

 Quickstart for Physical Targets
 -------------------------------

-Call `build-images.sh` and select the desired target.
+Call `./kas-container menu` and select the desired target.
 Afterwards, flash the image on an empty SD card, e.g.:

     dd if=build/tmp/deploy/images/orangepi-zero/demo-image-jailhouse-demo-orangepi-zero.wic.img \